-Chilli thrips are becoming a more pronounced problem in blueberry.
-Adults feed on blueberries in late spring to early summer shortly after the bushes are pruned.
+Chilli thrips are the most significant pest problem in southern highbush blueberry in Florida.
+Adults feed on blueberry foliage in late spring through early fall, typically beginning shortly after the bushes are pruned.
 Chilli thrips feed primarily on young leaves, causing leaf bronzing and shoot dieback.
-During heavy infestation, the edges around younger leaves and stems are eaten and leaf curling occurs.
-The chilli thrips are smaller than the flower thrips and are approximately 0.04 inches long with dark fringed wings and dark spots across the back of the abdomen.
-Insecticides that can be used to manage chilli thrips include Delegate[®] (spinetoram), Assail[®] (acetamiprid), Sivanto[®] (flupyradifurone), and Apta[®] (tolfenpyrad).
-Conventional products that can be used to manage chilli thrips include Malathion and Sevin[®] (carbaryl).
+During heavy infestation, the edges around younger leaves and stems are eaten and leaf curling and distortion occurs.
+Chilli thrips are smaller than flower thrips and are approximately 0.04 inches long with dark fringed wings and dark spots across the back of the abdomen.
+Insecticides that can be used to manage chilli thrips include Apta® (tolfenpyrad), Exirel® (cyantraniliprole) Assail® (acetamiprid), Sivanto® (flupyradifurone), Surround WP® (kaolin), and Malathion.
 See Table 2 and EDIS publication ENY-2053, "Chilli Thrips on Blueberries in Florida" (https://edis.ifas.ufl.edu/publication/IN1298).